-- 1. Always disconnect power to the control board before servicing. - On the inside of the main door, locate and open the access doors on the left side.
-Locate the white plastic coin chute which leads from the coin slot on the front of the door.
-Below the coin chute are (3) screws which correspond to slots on the back of the changer.
+1. Always disconnect power to the control board before servicing.

+- 2. On the inside of the right rail mount door, below the coin chute, (3) screws which correspond to slots on the back of the changer.
 Do not adjust these screws. - 3.
 Install the changer by placing the large round opening at the bottom of each slot over a screw head.
 Be careful to hold the wiring harnesses in this area out of the way.
 Once each of the round openings are over the screw heads, the changer is lowered to engage the narrow portion of the slot with the shank of each screw. - 4.
 Tighten the mounting screws (reference manufacturer's literature). - 5.
-Connect the wiring harness to the bill validator (if applicable) or to the MDB connector from the control board. - 6.
-Adjust the white plastic coin chute as required to align the chute with the changer. - 7.
+Connect the wiring harness to the bill validator (if applicable) or to the MDB connector from the control board. - Adjust the white plastic coin chute as required to align the chute with the changer. - 7.
 Reconnect power to the control board.